 JoeMyGod: Log Cabin Republicans Leader Gregory T. Angelo: Trump Is Better On LGBT Rights Than Obama Was (And Log Cabin Republicans wonder why they're hated.
 Also, too: Log Cabin Republicans have been failing for forty years—and where did these failure choose to celebrate forty straight years of failing?
 At the Trump International Hotel in Washington, D.C.)

 So, SWITCH.
-Honey, baby, darling.
+Honey.
+Baby.
+Darling.
 The question you should be asking yourself isn't, "Why won't some gay men sleep with me?", but rather, "How on earth do I sleep at night?"
-(Alone and deservedly so, of course, if you take the question literally.
+(Alone and poorly, I hope, if you wanna take the question literally.
 But I don't mean it literally.)

 Here in our universe, Trump is attacking queers and it makes sense that queers don't want to sleep with queers who helped make those attacks possible and continue to support Trump despite them.
-Someone who puts "no fats, no femmes, no Asians, no blacks" on your profile?
-That gay guy is mean spirited and that shit is unnecessary.
+The homo who puts "no fats, no femmes, no Asians, no blacks" on his profile?
+That guy is mean spirited and that shit is unnecessary.
 (There are kinder ways to express your precious "preferences," guys.)
 Someone who puts "no Trump supporters" on his profile?
 That gay guy doesn't want to be alone in a room with someone who approves of gay bashing and who can blame him.

 Moving on to your question: while academics and scholars have been wrestling with the concept of rape by deception for years—and that's essentially what

 you're humping my leg about this thought experiment is about—the Iowa State Supreme Court issued a ruling last week about the validity of consent obtained under false pretenses.

 Take it away, Des Moines Register: